 |200+ lbs / 91+ kg

 |25 lbs / 11 kg

 Although the research on the benefits of weighted blankets in sleep is still inconclusive, users state that they experience increased relaxation and reduced stress.
 Other user-reported potential benefits include:

 - Increased comfort, since the blanket mimics a hug

 - Helps children on the autism spectrum, including those with sensory processing disorder (please see cautionary note below)

 As a general rule, weighted blankets are safe for healthy adults, older children, and teenagers.
 Weighted blankets should not be used for toddlers under the age two, as they may pose a suffocation risk.
 Even older children with developmental disabilities may be at risk of suffocation.
-Parents considering using a weighted blanket should therefore always consult their pediatrician before using a weighted blanket for children of any age.
+Parents considering using a weighted blanket should therefore always consult their pediatrician before using one for children of any age.
 Young children should never be left unsupervised with a weighted blanket, particularly those made for an adult.

-In certain cases, the blanket may trigger feelings of claustrophobia.
+In certain cases, the blanket may also trigger feelings of claustrophobia.
 If you are unsure, always consult a physician.

-Scientific research is ongoing
+Do weighted blankets work? – Scientific research is ongoing

 - Higher activity levels during the day